Antix-Development/FontApp/README.md

 - Glyph Spacing -  Only of use if you really need it (like me).

-**Format** - There are two possible formats that the descriptors will be exported in...
+**Format** - There are two possible formats that the descriptors can be exported in...

 - Text - The descriptor file will be exported in a plain old text file, with each line in the file describing some aspect of the font.